-The single cup brewing market has exploded in recent years, and I’m a little embarrassed to say that I now have three machines – the Tassimo T20 (review here), the Keurig® Platinum Plus Brewing System (review here), and most recently Starbuck’s Verismo System 580.
-And this is in addition to my regular coffee machine and a hot water kettle!
+The single cup brewing market has exploded in recent years, and I’m a little embarrassed to say that I now have three machines – the Tassimo T20, the Keurig® Platinum Plus Brewing System, and most recently Starbuck’s Verismo System 580.

 Why I like the Verismo System 580

 Affordable – My Verismo System 580 came from Staples – yes the office supply store!
 I never would have thought to buy a coffee maker from Staples, but they have a huge selection, which makes sense since most offices and workplaces have coffee machines.
-Until March 15, you can purchase the Verismo for $119 in black, red or champagne colors.
-(If you read this after that date and the price goes up, do a Google search to find the best online price.)
+You can purchase the Verismo in black, red or champagne colors.

 Simple to Clean – The Starbucks Verismo 580 has an integrated rinse feature that helps keep it clean and sanitary.
 After your brewer heats up, only the espresso button is lit up.
 Place your mug under the spout and press the button to rinse out the machine.
 Dump the water and you’re ready to start brewing coffee!

 I also like how the drip tray and pod disposal container can be removed.
 I’ve found that most brewers have to be wiped down because the coffee will inevitably splash on the machine.
 With the Verismo, you can remove that backing area where the mugs sits, and rinse it easily.

 Heats up Quickly – What drives me crazy about the Keurig is that it takes forever to heat up if you don’t leave it on all the time.
 I don’t find that’s the case with the Verismo 580 since it’s ready to brew in 15 seconds.